ross-spencer/painter-goblin/README.md

-# painter-goblin
+# The Painter Goblin

+Paints from a basement near you.
+Hates the outdoors, loves art.
+[Gallery](http://twitter.com/paintergoblin).

+## Intro

 Painter Goblin Twitter Bot.
 Inspired by a [Zine](https://github.com/ross-spencer/painter-goblin/tree/master/goblin-zine/pages) I created in 2015.
+The zine in turn was inspired by a Reddit user comment.
+I thought it cool so figured I'd give it a whirl.

 ## Wikidata